ElioaChukri/domain_crawler/README.md

 This is a simple crawler that crawls a domain and returns a list of all the links on the domain.
 Makes use of the powerful requests library to make HTTP requests and implements multithreading to speed up the process.
+Also includes and optional password cracker script that looks for any POST endpoint on the domain and performs a dictionary attack using Hydra.

 ***